Rhodes Scholarship: Exclusion of women

-Exclusion of Black Africans
+Exclusion of black Africans

 Beginning in 1970, scholars began protesting against the fact that all Rhodes Scholars from southern Africa were white, with 120 Oxford dons and 80 of the 145 Rhodes Scholars in residence at the time signing a petition calling for non-white scholars to be elected in 1971.
-The case of South Africa was especially difficult to resolve, because in his will establishing the scholarships, unlike for other constituencies, Rhodes specifically allocated four scholarships to alumni of four white-only private secondary schools.
+The case of South Africa was especially difficult to resolve, because in his will establishing the scholarships, unlike for other constituencies, Rhodes specifically allocated four scholarships to alumni of four (formerly) white-only secondary schools.
+The other obstruction is that Rhodes's final will and testament explicitly states that "no student shall be qualified or disqualified for election…on account of his race or religious opinions".[6]
 According to Schaeper and Schaeper, the issue became "explosive" in the 1970s and 1980s as scholars argued that the scholarship be changed while the trustees argued they were powerless to change the will.
 Despite such protests, only in 1991 with the rise of the African National Congress did black South Africans begin to win the scholarships.

 Out of five thousand Rhodes Scholarships awarded between 1903 and 1990, about nine hundred went to students from Africa.